10 Ways to Save Money at the Zoo

 9. Skip the Souvenir Shop

 I know you want to remember your trip to the zoo and maybe grab a souvenir or two from the trip, but avoiding the shops can help you save a ton.
+Instead, bring your camera and take lots of pictures so that the family can keep those memories for years to come.

 If you do choose to buy a souvenir from the zoo, go with an inexpensive item that everyone can enjoy to remember the trip.
+Keep in mind that kids will outgrow things like stuffed animals and toys as they get older.

 Saving Money at the Zoo